-Sometimes phones show storage full even when nothing is visible because cache files, system data, and hidden folders keep growing in the background.
+Sometimes screens display full storage despite nothing being in sight because cache files, system files, and hidden folders are running up in the background.

-Have you ever opened your phone and seen that annoying message again?
+Ever go to open your phone and see that annoying message again?

 You open Gallery.